grrrwaaa/gct753/src/pages/cellular.md

 These can be implemented by changing the function used in the transition rule, or by extending the state set to accommodate the differences.
 Changing the function is usually easier to implement and understand.

-### Asynchronous CA

-Instead of updating all cells at once, update one cell at a time, according to some update policy.

-- A fixed update policy, such as linear scan or pre-determined path, is orderly, but may introduce artifacts (related to the *double-buffering* pattern).
-- A *probabilistic asynchronous CA* chooses the next active cell according to a random selection (related to the Monte Carlo methods described below).
-- A *mobile CA* chooses a related cell (such as one of the neighbors) of the current active cell as the next active cell.
-So in addition to choosing a new state for the cell, the transition rule must also choose how to move the active cell.
-This could also be partly probabilistic.

-[Langton's Ant](http://en.wikipedia.org/wiki/Langton%27s_ant) is a mobile CA in a 2D, two-state space, with very simple rules:

-- At a white square, turn 90° right, flip the color of the square, move forward one unit
-- At a black square, turn 90° left, flip the color of the square, move forward one unit

-[See the script](https://github.com/grrrwaaa/gct753/blob/master/ca_2D_langtons_ant.lua) in the repo, and the [original video by Christopher Langton](http://www.youtube.com/watch?v=w6XQQhCgq5c), including examples of multiple ants (and music by the Vasulkas).
-Note that Langton's Ant, and other related Turmites, are closely related to the turtle graphics often used for L-systems.

 ### Probabilistic/Stochastic CA

 In this case the transition rule is not deterministic, but includes some random factor.
 For example, a probability can be assigned to each successor state according to the prior states.